mike-french/jackpot/README.md

 So the layer number, n, is equal to how many cells are flipped up, and hence the number of 1s in the binary index.
-The number of nodes in layer n is the binomial coefficient 9Cn, so the layer populations are:
+The number of nodes in layer n is the binomial coefficient 9Cn, so the layer counts are:

 `[ 1, 9, 36, 84, 126, 126, 84, 36, 9, 1 ]`